Virginia Commonwealth University and Massey Cancer Center

 Virginia Commonwealth University (VCU) is a major, urban public research university with national and international rankings in sponsored research.
 Located in downtown Richmond, Virginia, VCU enrolls more than 31,000 students in 226 degree and certificate programs in the arts, sciences and humanities.
 Sixty-seven of the programs are unique in Virginia, many of them crossing the disciplines of VCU’s 13 schools and one college.
 MCV Hospitals and the health sciences schools including the Schools of Medicine, Dentistry, Nursing, Pharmacy and Allied Health Professions comprise VCU Medical Center, one of the nation’s leading academic medical centers.
 Today, VCU serves an integral role in the economic health of the city of Richmond and the region by educating the current and future workforce, advancing research, and enhancing patient care.
 VCU, its health system and other related entities have cash and investments of approximately $3.0 billion, which includes $840 million in endowment funds.

-We are seeking applications from highly motivated Postdoctoral Fellows to join the laboratory of Dr. Sebti at Massey Cancer Center and the department pf Pharmacology and Toxicology.
+We are seeking applications from highly motivated Senior Research Scientists to join the laboratory of Dr. Sebti at Massey Cancer Center and the Department of Pharmacology and Toxicology.
 The research focus of the laboratory is to understand at the basic science level how normal cells become malignant and to translate such fundamental knowledge to the clinic.
 Specifically, the candidates will be involved in exciting and highly integrated inter-disciplinary research projects concerning understanding aberrant oncogenic KRas signal transduction pathways in cancer and designing novel anti-cancer drugs based on this knowledge.

 Examples of projects that the candidates will be performing and responsible for are: